chris48s/v8r/README.md

 * v8r always exits with code `99` when:
     * The input glob pattern matched one or more files, one or more input files were validated against a schema and the input file was **invalid**

+## Versioning

+v8r follows [semantic versioning](https://semver.org/).
+For this project, the "API" is defined as:

+- CLI flags and options
+- CLI exit codes
+- The configuration file format
+- The native JSON output format

+A "breaking change" also includes:

+- Dropping compatibility with a major Node JS version
+- Dropping support for a JSON Schema draft

 ## FAQ

 ### ❓ How does `v8r` decide what schema to validate against if I don't supply one?